hcutler/hannah-lizzy/README.md

-Initial version of project to aggregate events from various sources.
+Initial version of project to aggregate events and opportunities from various sources.